gupta-ji6/todo-app/README.md

 Congrats!
 You've become productive.

 # <a name="live-project"></a> Live Project
-The Todo App project is live. <a href="https://todo-app-202dd.firebaseapp.com">Link.</a>
+The Todo App project is live <a href="https://todo-app-202dd.firebaseapp.com">here.</a>

 # <a name="features"></a>Features
 * Easy Sign in